 This course is the centerpiece of the Eight-Week Screenwriting Workshop.
 Students learn how to tell stories in a visual manner and to translate the story ideas that exist in their head into written feature film scripts.
 Instructors introduce students to basic cinematic language and strategies, which aid students in building their visual storytelling skills.
-Topics which are explored in this course include: proper screenplay format, Final Draft software operation, 3-act story structure, character development, identifying a character's wants needs, creating а sequence list, and constructing а beat sheet, dialogue techniques, and exploration of theme.
+Topics which are explored in this course include: proper screenplay format, Final Draft software operation, 3-act story structure, character development, identifying a character's wants creating and needs. a sequence a beat sheet, constructing dialogue techniques, and exploration of theme.
 The essence of any good story is structure.
 This course provides students with tools that allow them to create one coherent and structurally sound first draft of a full-length narrative screenplay.
-Through a series of writing exercises done both in-class and independently, students are given the opportunity to apply the concepts they learn in class to their own stories.
+Through a series of writing exercises done both in-class independently, students are given the opportunity to apply the concepts they learn in class to their own stories.
 Additionally, instructors show clips from independent and major studio films in order to lead students in analysis and discussion of how concepts of story structure and character development are applied in these finished works.
 Students are compelled to meet consistent deadlines and to present their work regularly in class.
 Peer review and instructor feedback are both essential elements of this course.